Advanced Battle Concepts

 |-100° F to -30° F||Rank Value 30|

 |Absolute zero||Rank Value 100|

 Each of these conditions will affect a character in three stages.
-Once the first is achieved, the hazard 'clock' will reset, and failing a temperature 'exhaustion' ACT during this time will escalate a condition from its current stage to the next.
+Once the first is achieved, the hazard 'clock' will reset, and failing a temperature 'exhaustion' ACTION during this time will escalate a condition from its current stage to the next.
 Each stage of either hypothermia or heat exhaustion inflicts a -1 RS penalty to all rolls a character makes - on top of the penalties caused by the temperature itself.

 Once a character has progressed past the third stage of either heat exhaustion or hypothermia, they are immediately subject to a Kill result, and will be every subsequent turn until they fall unconscious and begin losing Fortitude rank values, or are removed from the temperature extremes that assail them.
 The time it takes to recover from either condition generally follows an arc mirroring that which saw it take place to begin with.